Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 By Kate Abnett and Valerie Volcovici

-BAKU (Reuters) - The U.N.'s climate chief called on leaders of the world's biggest economies on Saturday to send a signal of support for global climate finance efforts when they meet in Rio de Janeiro next week.
+BAKU (Reuters) -The U.N.'s climate chief called on leaders of the world's biggest economies on Saturday to send a signal of support for global climate finance efforts when they meet in Rio de Janeiro next week, to help trigger a deal at COP29 talks.

-The plea, made in a letter to G20 leaders from UN Framework Convention on Climate Change Executive Secretary Simon Stiell, comes as negotiators at the COP29 conference in Baku struggle in their negotiations for a deal intended to scale up money to address the worsening impacts of global warming.
+The plea, made in a letter to G20 leaders from top U.N. climate official Simon Stiell, comes as negotiators at the COP29 conference in Baku struggle for a deal intended to scale up money to address the worsening impacts of global warming.

-" Next (LON:NXT) week's summit must send crystal clear global signals," Stiell said in the letter.
+" Next (LON:NXT) week's summit must send crystal-clear global signals," Stiell, executive secretary of the United Nations Framework Convention on Climate Change, said in the letter.

-He said the signal should support an increase in grants and loans, along with debt relief, so vulnerable countries "are not hamstrung by debt servicing costs that make bolder climate actions all but impossible".
+He said they should support an increase in grants and loans, along with debt relief, so vulnerable countries "are not hamstrung by debt servicing costs that make bolder climate actions all but impossible".

 Business leaders echoed Stiell's plea, saying they were concerned about the "lack of progress and focus in Baku".

-Success at this year's U.N. climate summit hinges on whether countries can agree on a new finance target for richer countries, development lenders and the private sector to deliver each year.
-Developing countries need at least $1 trillion annually by the end of the decade to cope with climate change, economists told the U.N. talks.
+Success at this year's U.N. climate summit hinges on whether countries can agree on a new annual finance target for richer countries, development lenders and the private sector.
+Developing countries need at least $1 trillion a year by the end of the decade to cope with climate change, economists told the U.N. talks.

 Sweden's climate envoy, Mattias Frumerie, told Reuters the finance negotiations had not yet cracked the toughest issues: how big the target should be, or which countries should pay.